lowtinghao/hell_project/ReadME.md

 - Test Cases

 ## Directory Structure
+### Backend
-- `back` contains the NodeJS backend application
+- `/back` contains the NodeJS backend application
+- `/back/routes` contain all the routes for express JS.
+These routes handle the receiving of HTTP requests, responding to these requests, and formatting the request bodies into a format that the `handlers` recognize.
+- `/back/handlers` contain workshop/trainer handlers.
+These handlers are responsible for providing an interface for interacting with the MongoDB database through Mongoose.

+### TODO (Core functionality)
+- Implement TrainerController (Assigns trainers to workshops, View trainer schedule)

+### Frontend
-- `front` constains the ReactJS frontend application
+- `/front` constains the ReactJS frontend application

 ## MongoDB Atlas
 username : admin